Stuart Reese: Professional career

 In April 1985, he was chosen to represent New Zealand in its attempt to qualify for the Dunhill Cup.
 The Pacific Zone qualifying rounds would be held in Hong Kong in May.
 Reese's teammates would be Bob Charles and Frank Nobilo.
 In the semifinals Reese lost his individual match to Eduardo Bagtas by two strokes but the New Zealand team "narrowly" won their overall match against the Philippines.
 In the finals New Zealand played Hong Kong.
 Reese played against Yau Sui-Ming in his match.
 He was one stroke down late but birdied 16th and 17th holes and ultimately won by a stroke.
 Reese's comeback was vital as New Zealand barely defeated Hong Kong, winning 2–1.
-With the win they earned a spot in the Dunhill Cup in Saint Andrew's Golf Club in Scotland.
+With the win they earned a spot in the Dunhill Cup in St Andrews Golf Club in Scotland.

 Later in the year, Reese played in Europe for the third time.
 He played in 12 events, making the cut in nine, recording his first top ten in Europe, a tie for eighth at the Glasgow Open.
 His putting was excellent over the course of the season, recording 29.30 putts per round, to finish in fourth place for that year.
 He finished 82nd on the Order of Merit.

 Late in the year, Reese played in two team events representing New Zealand.
 In October, he represented New Zealand at the 1985 Dunhill Cup at St. Andrews, the event New Zealand successfully qualified for in May.
 In the opening round, New Zealand played Canada.
 Reese lost to Dan Halldorson, 72−77 in his opening round match, but New Zealand won overall 2–1.
 In the next round, the quarterfinals, Reese lost his individual match to Raymond Floyd, 69 to 72, and the New Zealand team was eliminated, losing 3–0 to the Americans.
 The following month, in November, Reese represented New Zealand at the 1985 World Cup.
 In the first round, Reese shot an 75 and, with teammate Greg Turner's 73, they were quickly 11 shots behind the leading team of England.
 Reese ultimately finished at 303, in solo 43rd among 62 players.
 The New Zealand team finished in a tie for 15th among 31 teams.

 In early 1986, Reese played the Zimbabwe Open, an event on the Safari Circuit, an offseason tour held in Africa for European Tour pros.
 After three rounds Reese held the solo lead at 207 (−9).
 On the par-4 7th hole of the final round Reese holed his approach shot to help maintain the lead.
 However, competitor Stephen Bennett got with one when he birdied the 10th hole.
 Reese bogeyed the 12th and 15th holes to lose the lead.
 Both birdied the 16th but Reese bogeyed the par-3 17th to fall two behind.
 There was a notable rain delay on the 18th with severe thunderstorms.
 However "it eased for a bit" and the last pair was able to finish.
 Both men made pars on the last hole and Bennett defeated Reese by two.